PurpleKingdomGames/indigo/indigo/docs/information/performance.md

 Different types of primitives have different costs, here they are ranked from cheapest to (potentially) most expensive:

-1. Clone - Unintelligent copies of things.
+1. CloneBatch/CloneTiles - Unintelligent copies of things.
 2. Graphic - bounds require no calculation, they have no clever inner workings and process no events.
+3. Clip - again, bounds require no calculation, they have no clever inner workings and process no events.
-3. Sprite - processes events, has animation state to update, bounds must be recalculated each time.
+4. Sprite - processes events, has animation state to update, bounds must be recalculated each time.
-4. Text - no state, but processes events which are based on ver expensive bounds calculations.
+5. Text - no state, render time varies a lot, but processes events which are based on very expensive bounds calculations.
+6. TextBox - no state, but processes events which are based on very expensive bounds calculations.
-5. Group - no state, no events, but bounds calculation is based on the contents - so can be big.
+7. Group - no state, no events, but bounds calculation is based on the contents - so can be big.

 #### Reuse animations